buddemat/elasticsearch-queries/dumping-indices.md

 2. The options `setup.template.name` and `setup.template.pattern` have to be set if the index name is modified
 3. ILM needs to be disabled or, alternatively `setup.ilm.policy_name` and `setup.ilm.rollover_alias` need to be set.
 Since for the simple case of importing a dump, ILM is probably not needed, the former will do.

-Overall the yaml needs the following additional/changed entries:
+Overall the YAML needs the following additional/changed entries:
 ```
 output:
   elasticsearch: